What is Craftivism? I define it as hand-made social change.

 I see a digital catalog/gallery that documents every story and brings the art to everyone on the planet.
 I see an army of women helping to design, build, and sew this thing into an art experience like none before it.
 (I am a Chicagoan...I make no little plans)

-- A fucking huuuuuuuge global craftivism project that at least 1 million female-identified humans participate in creating.
+- A fucking huuuuuuuge global craftivism project that at least one million female-identified and gender non-binary humans participate in creating.

 - An art installation like the world has never seen.
 Created by women and for the world, that honors the voices and stories of women everywhere.

-- An engaging and interactive digital museum/catalog that showcase each and every story.
+- An engaging and interactive digital museum/catalog that showcases each and every story.

-- Hundreds of thousands of new stitchers who put down their devices, learn to embroider, and use their hands and hearts to slow down and create a beautiful analog version of their story.
+- One million new stitchers who put down their devices, learn to embroider, and use their hands and hearts to slow down and create a beautiful analog version of their story.

 Where there is voice, there is power.